unibo-spe/spe-slides/content/04-build-automation/_generator.md

 If you already use Python, notice:
 - no `requirements.txt` nor `requirements-dev.txt`
 - `pyproject.toml`, `poetry.toml`, and `poetry.lock` are **Poetry-specific**
-- `poetry.lock` is generated _automatically_ by Poetry, and you should not be manually edited
+- `poetry.lock` is generated _automatically_ by Poetry, and should not be edited manually

 ---

 ## A Python [`calculator`](https://github.com/unibo-dtm-se/calculator)